 What type of businesses does Apex factor?

 Apex factors freight bills.
-Apex has been factoring for trucking companies for over 16 years and provides the tools you need to compete in the industry.
+Apex has been factoring for trucking companies for since 1995 and provides the tools you need to compete in the industry.

 How long does the factoring process take?